gustavohellwig/gh-zsh/README.md

 curl -fsSL https://raw.githubusercontent.com/gustavohellwig/zsh-theme/main/zsh-theme.sh | bash
 ```

-Change your terminals fonts to either "RobotoMono Nerd Font" or "Hack Nerd Font" or "DejaVu Sans Mono Nerd Fonts".
-You can also manually install Nerd Fonts of your choice.

 ## Notes
 * If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date
 * If the text/icons look broken, make sure your terminal is using one of the Nerd fonts.
-I recommend "RobotoMono Nerd Font"
+I recommend "Merlo Nerd Font"